netzob/netzob/netzob/doc/documentation/source/index.rst

    and the state machine of a protocol (aka its grammar).
 **Protocol Inference**
-   The vocabulary and grammar inference methods constitute the core of Netzob.
-It provides both passive and active reverse engineering of communication flows through automated and manuals mechanisms.
+   The vocabulary and grammar inference component provides both passive and active reverse engineering of communication flows through automated and manuals mechanisms.
 **Traffic Generation**